-- “ACT for dummies”
+- “ACT for Dummies”

 SAT While not as common in Oklahoma, the SAT is another test option for college admission.
 You can register online for the SAT.
-This is a very difficult type of test than the ACT.
+This is a very different type of test than the ACT.
 If a student does not perform well on the ACT, they may score higher on the SAT.
 Colleges accept both ACT and SAT scores.